orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 }
 ```

 Next, we'll create a file called `combined-reducers.js` to aggregate all reducers into one object that Redux can use.
-This will come in handy if we decide to add any future reducers outside the context of Firebase in the future:
+This will come in handy if we decide to add any future reducers outside the context of Firebase in the future.

 ```javascript
 import { combineReducers } from "redux"